ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-25-ethereums-social-consensus-vs-ethereum-classics-code-is-law/index.zh.md

 And this is where they are confused.
 Proof of work is purposely costly and unscalable computationally precisely to guarantee the benefits of decentralization, which is correctly measured by its social scalability: Anyone in the world may use a Code Is Law blockchain.
 Only a subset of the world may use Social Consensus networks.

-Another deep misunderstanding of Social Consensus supporters is that they believe that proof of work y centralized through mining pools and ASIC computing.
+Another deep misunderstanding of Social Consensus supporters is that they believe that proof of work is centralized through mining pools and ASIC computing.
 This kind of thinking is incomprehensible at this point because after 14 years of operation of Bitcoin, and 7 years of Ethereum as a proof of work chain until the migration to proof of stake, both chains have never been centralized or captured by mining pools, mining firms, ASIC producers, or any other kind of agent.

 To the contrary, proof of stake, with its Social Consensus philosophy, was captured [from the start](https://www.mevwatch.info/) when Ethereum migrated to that system as more than 70% of their blocks are censored by government agencies due to international sanctions policies.

 One of the strongest (and most erroneous) arguments in Social Consensus philosophy is that blockchains are technological and social designs where their safety is sourced from cryptography, economics, and social agreement.
-This leaves out the most important invention of Bitcoin, and the only reason the whole industry actually exists: Nakamoto Consensus.
+This leaves out the most important invention of Bitcoin, and the only reason why the whole industry actually exists: Nakamoto Consensus.

 Nakamoto Consensus is based on proof of work and can only be based on proof of work because it is the only way to assure the consensus of machines owned by strangers, spread across the world, who don't talk to each other, have no reason to trust each other, and who, in their complete isolation and without consulting anyone, reach absolute consensus on the state of the system every 10 minutes in the case of Bitcoin and every 15 seconds in the case of Ethereum Classic.